zhouhaoyi/Informer2020/README.md

 ## Data

-The ETDataset used in the paper can be download in [ETDataset](https://github.com/zhouhaoyi/ETDataset) The data files should be put into `data/ETT/` folder.
-A demo of the ETT data is illustrated as the following figure.
+The ETDataset used in the paper can be download in [ETDataset](https://github.com/zhouhaoyi/ETDataset).
+The required data files should be put into `data/ETT/` folder.
+A deme slice of the ETT data is illustrated in the following figure.
+Noted that the input of each dataset is zero-mean normalized in this implementation.

 <p align="center">
 <img src="./img/data.png" height = "168" alt="" align=center />